msg-systems/holmes-extractor/README.md

 The same word-level matching strategies are employed with [all use cases](#use-cases-and-examples) and most of the comments that follow apply equally to all use cases.
-An exception to this principle is that [ontology-based matching](#ontology-based-matching) works differently depending on the use case.
+An exception to this principle is that there are different ways of configuring [ontology-based matching](#ontology-based-matching) and that different choices are normal for different use cases.

 <a id="direct-matching"></a>
 #### 2.1 Direct matching (`word_match.type=='direct'`)